Passer à la version française …

 Online tickets and festival passes for Ottawa Grassroots evening performances are available via the festival website and physical tickets are available at both Compact Music locations.
 A festival pass is $59 (online); $60 at the door.
 Ticket prices for individual nights are: $20-Thurs., $30-Fri. and $35-Sat.
 The daytime programming on both Saturday and Sunday are FREE for everyone!

 The Grassroots Festival is a family-friendly gathering of folk music, dance and spoken word.
 It’s called Grassroots because it is!
-This organization is run entirely by volunteers and prides itself for the participatory workshops it provides, cultivating community and nurturing inclusivity in a fun and friendly way.
+This not-for-profit organization is run entirely by volunteers and prides itself for the participatory workshops it provides, cultivating community, embracing diversity and nurturing inclusivity and a fun and friendly way.